Jayden0218/Full-Stack-Pre-Task-Jayden-Ooi/README.md

 ## How to Run ⚙️

+1. Clone this github repository.

+2. Ensure Docker is running on your desktop.

-1. Open your terminal and run the following command:
+3. Open your terminal and run the following command:

    ```bash
    ./main.sh

    ```

-2. Open your browser and go to: http://localhost:5173
+4. Open your browser and go to: http://localhost:5173

 Let me know if you'd like any more edits.